Route 471 (Israel)

 Highway 471 (כביש 471), commonly called Maccabit Road, is a suburban expressway in the center of the Tel Aviv Metropolitan Area in Israel.
 The expressway connects Highway 4 in the west with Route 444 in the east.
 It is part of a road system planned to provide improved access to Highway 6.

-The construction of Highway 471 was plagued with bureaucracy, massive opposition from neighboring municipalities and budget overruns, all of which caused major delays in construction.
+The construction of Highway 471 was plagued with bureaucracy, massive opposition from neighbouring municipalities and budget overruns, all of which caused major delays in construction.

-Highway 471 was fully opened on October 16, 2014, after its eastern section, between Route 444 and Highway 6 was partially opened since 2008 without name.
+Highway 471 was fully opened on October 16, 2014, after its eastern section, between Route 444 and Highway 6, was partially opened since 2008 without a name.
 However, there are still two at-grade intersections in its western section.
 After much delay, extensive works began in 2011 to construct large interchanges in place of these two intersections.
-When completed, the road will serve as an important freeway highway between Highway 6 and Highway 4.
+When completed, the road will be a vital freeway highway between Highways 6 and 4.

 Highway description

 Highway 471 starts at Bar Ilan Interchange with Highway 4 in Ramat Gan.
 It then continues east through a short tunnel and bypasses Kiryat Ono.
 It then passes between Petah Tikva and Ganei Tikva until it reaches Gat-Rimon Junction.
-The section between Bar Ilan and Gat Rimon is built to full freeway standards, fully grade-separated with three to four lanes in each direction and wide shoulders, however the road is not signed as a freeway.
+The section between Bar Ilan and Gat Rimon is built to full freeway standards, fully grade-separated with three to four lanes in each direction and wide shoulders.
+However, the road is not signed as a freeway.

-From Gat-Rimon the road continues east, bypassing Petah Tikva from the south until it meets Highway 6 at Nahshonim Interchange.
-It then continues one km further east to its terminus at Migdal Afek Junction with Route 444.
+From Gat-Rimon, the road continues east, bypassing Petah Tikva from the south until it meets Highway 6 at Nahshonim Interchange.
+It continues 1km east to its terminus at Migdal Afek Junction with Route 444.
 This section has only two lanes in each direction with at-grade intersections.